MillenniumFalcon1097/showexif/readme.md

 ## Add Xiaomi-like EXIF watermark to your photo

-Hope you guys enjoy it!
+:laughing: Hope you guys enjoy it!

+### Features
+- [X] Accept RAW file and JPEG file as input.
+- [X] Adaptable for any width and height images.
+- [X] Can be run by CLI.

 ### Quick start
 1. First you should install all the packages.
-You cd to the workfolder, and open Windows Powershell or CMD as administrator, and run
+But before we start, make sure your PC has a [python 3.x environment](https://www.python.org/downloads/windows/) installed.
+Then you cd to the workfolder, and open Windows Powershell or CMD as administrator, and run
    ```bash
    pip install -r requirements.txt
    ```